NikuKikai/GraphSynth/README.md

 #### `play_keyboard.py`

 Play with your keyboard like a piano.
+Sound streamed to your speaker in realtime.
-Require `pygame`.
+Require `pygame`, `sounddevice`.

 ## Acknowledge